Philipp Holliger

-Philipp Holliger, Ph.D. is a Swiss molecular biologist best known for his work on xeno nucleic acids (XNAs) and RNA engineering.
-Holliger is a program leader at the MRC Laboratory of Molecular Biology (MRC LMB).
+Philipp Holliger is a Swiss molecular biologist best known for his work on xeno nucleic acids (XNAs) and RNA engineering.
+Holliger is a program leader at the MRC Laboratory of Molecular Biology (MRC LMB) and has served as Joint Head and latterly sole Head of the Protein and Nucleic Acid (PNAC) Division since May 2024.

 Background

 He earned his degree in Natural Sciences (Dipl.
 Natwiss.
 ETH) from ETH Zürich, Switzerland, where he worked with Steven Benner, and his Ph.D. in Molecular Biology at the MRC Centre for Protein Engineering (CPE) in Cambridge under the mentorship of Sir Gregory Winter (CPE and MRC LMB) and Tim Richmond (ETH).

 While in the Winter laboratory, Holliger developed a new type of bispecific antibody fragment, called a diabody and worked on elucidating the infection pathway of filamentous bacteriophages.

 After he became an independent group leader at the MRC LMB, Holliger shifted his research focus towards synthetic biology, where he developed methods for emulsion-PCR and in vitro evolution.
 Holliger was elected a member of EMBO in 2015.